The Ubiquity of Smooth Hilbert Schemes: Binary Trees and Hilbert Schemes

-To better understand $\lift$, we consider the \emph{\bfseries backwards difference operator} $\nabla \colon \QQ[t] \to \QQ[t]$, defined by $\hq \mapsto \left[ \nabla (q) \right](t) := q(t) - q(t-1)$; compare with \cite[Lemma~4.1.2]{Bruns_Herzog_1993}.
-We collect elementary properties showing the interplay between $\plus$, $\lift$, and $\nabla$.
-Backwards differences are discrete derivatives, and Lemma~\ref{lem:liftproperties}(ii) shows that $\lift$ gives indefinite sums of admissible polynomials.
-Part~(iii) is a well-known discrete analogue of the Fundamental Theorem of Calculus.
+The \emph{\bfseries backwards difference operator} $\nabla$ maps any $\hq \in \QQ[t]$ to $\hq(t) - \hq(t-1)$.
+Backwards differences are discrete derivatives---in Lemma~\ref{lem:liftproperties}, (ii) says that $\lift$ is the indefinite integral and (iii) is a well-known discrete analogue of the Fundamental Theorem of Calculus.

-\begin{lemma} If $\hp(t)$ is an admissible Hilbert polynomial with Macaulay--Hartshorne partition $(e_0, e_1, \dotsc, e_d)$ and Gotzmann partition $( b_1, b_2, \dotsc, b_r )$, then the following hold: \begin{enumerate} \item $ \left[ \nabla (\hp) \right](t) = \sum_{j=1}^{r} {t + (b_j - 1) - (j-1) \choose b_j - 1} = \sum_{i=0}^{d-1} {t + i \choose i + 1} - {t + i - e_{i+1} \choose i + 1}$;
+\begin{lemma} If $\hp(t)$ is an admissible Hilbert polynomial with Macaulay--Hartshorne partition $(e_0, e_1, \dotsc, e_d)$ and Gotzmann partition $( b_1, b_2, \dotsc, b_r )$, then the following hold: \begin{enumerate} \item $\left[ \nabla (\hp) \right](t) = \sum_{j=1}^{r} \binom{t + b_j-1 - j+1}{b_j-1} = \sum_{i=0}^{d-1} \binom{t + i}{i + 1} - \binom{t + i - e_{i+1}}{i + 1}$;